Etherpod/Ship-Enhancements/README.md

 - The Expedition Flag's map marker may not be visible when using the advanced minimap from General Enhancements
 - The Continuous Matching Velocity feature from General Enhancements may cause bugs when used with the Autopilot Controls
 - Placing the ship's gravity crystal on the landing gear and then detaching the landing gear will crash the game
+- The warp core will not work in the regular solar system if New Horizons is installed (fixed in the next update)
+- Locking onto the ship while auto alignment is active will crash the game (fixed in the next update)
+- Campfires have no temperature zone when temperatures zones are set to "Hot" (fixed in the next update)

 # Credits
 Big thanks to **ColumbidaeCafe** for helping develop most of the ideas and sound effects!